 - How competitors are currently positioning their brand

-- It doesn’t promise anything it can’t deliver.
+- Doesn’t promise anything it can’t deliver

-- Social media accounts.
+- Social media accounts

 At a minimum, your asset management platform should perform the following functions:

-- Accessible storage system
+- Provide an accessible storage system

-- Uniform naming conventions
+- Define asset naming conventions

-You should routinely audit your asset management system to make sure that all channels, visuals, and content remain consistent as your library grows.
+You should routinely audit your asset management system to make sure that all channels, visuals, and content remains consistent as your library grows.
 Over time, you may need to adapt your folder structure to fit changing workflows.